What criteria did Administration consider when developing the funding options?

 - Must meet the requirements of the MGA

-- This is a 2016 solution and will be reviewed and revised annually
+- Solutions will be reviewed and revised annually

 Now that Option 4 has been passed by council, what projects won’t receive funding?